jtdor/build-deb-action/README.md

 #### `host-arch`
 The architecture packages are built for.
-If this parameter is set, cross-compilation is set up with `apt-get` and `dpkg-buildpackage` as described [in the Debian wiki](https://wiki.debian.org/CrossCompiling#Building_with_dpkg-buildpackage).
+If this parameter is set, cross-compilation is automatically set up with `apt-get` and `dpkg-buildpackage` as described
+[in the Debian wiki](https://wiki.debian.org/CrossCompiling#Building_with_dpkg-buildpackage).

 Optional and defaults to the architecture the action is run on (likely amd64).